seedstack/io-addon/index.md

 	    customers = parser.parse(is, CustomerBean.class);
 	}

-Or use `Parsers` to programmatically set the parser name.
+Or use `Parsers` to programatically obtain the required parser:

 	@Inject
 	private Parsers parsers;